shawngraham/eleventy-chirpy-blog-template/content/assessment/index.md

 This is a reasonable question, but in the context of what I want you to do here, **it would be inappropriate** to use such tools to create work meant to demonstrate your own thought processes.
 It would also demonstrate that you have largely missed the point of this class.
 Finally, text-generation is quite possibly the least interesting application of AI.
 Don't you want superpowers?

+On the other hand, **I would encourage you** to use an LLM to understand how a piece of code works, or to generate your own.
+You could install [Simon Willison's LLM package](https://llm.datasette.io) or [Ollama](https://ollama.com/) on your own machine and use a locally hosted model to help you '[rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)' ideas.
+If you _do_ do that, I expect you to fully document the prompts that you use, the resulting code, and that you comment the code thoroughly with your understanding/questions about what the code is doing.

 The assessed parts of this course depend on the following elements (notice that the majority of the focus is on things that might be categorized as 'processual'):

 + scholarly presence (part 1) 40%